Waikino: History

-The 1970s heralded an influx of new people to Waikino, drawn by cheap housing and magnificent scenery.
-The counterculture had arrived in town and set about transforming Waikino into a bustling centre for hippies and crafts people to gravitate towards.
-These counterculture folks purchased many of the old houses in the village which had been neglected over time, even converting some of them into small craft workshops and outlets from where they sold their wares locally and around the nation.
-Waikinos main highway retail shops were back in business.
+The town's population began to grow again in the 1970s, drawn by the cheap housing and the scenery.
+It became something of a centre hippies and crafts people.
+The counterculture people purchased many of the old houses, converting some into small craft workshops and retail outlets.

-The main highway (State Highway 2) retail shops which traversed the beautiful Ohinemuri river before it plunged into the Karangahake Gorge had its old shops and Lodge Hall refurbished and reopened from this influx of young alternative lifestyle people moving in their droves away from the big city chaos.
-Social revolution was in the air, this was the roaring seventies, and for many young people the flow from big city living towards a more country-oriented sustainable lifestyle in rural New Zealand was the name of the game.
-Overnight, flourishing cottage industry crafts and health food outlets grew around Waikino, servicing the local village and Coromandel.
+The main highway (State Highway 2) retail shops which traversed the beautiful Ohinemuri river before it plunged into the Karangahake Gorge had its old shops and Lodge Hall refurbished and reopened from this influx of young alternative lifestyle people moving away from cities.
+Quickly, flourishing cottage industry crafts and health food outlets grew around Waikino, servicing the local village and Coromandel.
 Once again, the former ghost town, having been closed down for some time, became the focal meeting point of the community.
 The business strip reinvigorated, people returned to town to do business.
-Hundreds of tourists, drawn by the quirky hippie atmosphere, stopped at Waikino's main highway retail outlets every week to try out healthy homemade foods at the tea rooms, and to purchase locally made Arts and crafts from the various hippy shops.
-Some stopped to simply chill out taking in the scenic atmosphere, watching the Ohinemuri river flow into the breathtaking Karangahake Gorge.
+Hundreds of tourists, drawn by the quirky hippies atmosphere, stopped at Waikino's main highway shops every week to try homemade foods at the tea rooms, and to purchase locally made Arts and crafts.

 January 1977 saw the community supporting the Waikino music festival of rock, blues and culture, held on Bicknels farm up the Waitawheta Valley.
-This festival event was run by the Nambassa group who were originally based in the Waikino village, prior to their move to Waihi.
+The event was run by the Nambassa group, who were originally based in the Waikino village, prior to their move to Waihi.
 Proceeds from this event purchased a winter's supply of fuel for the aged residents of the village and towards the construction of a new post office after the 1981 flood.